The law and the court system in England and Wales can be complex and confusing (even for the lawyers sometimes!)

 Barristers represent their client by presenting their case and arguing their case as strongly as possible.
 They also advise their client on how to come to an agreement at court so that time, money and energy can be saved.

 In some cases a barrister will be instructed to represent their client at every hearing.
 In other cases they will just be instructed for the longer hearings when people give evidence and the court makes its final decision about the dispute.

 Usually barristers need to be instructed through a solicitor to represent their client at court.
 But some barristers take cases direct from members of the public without a solicitor being involved.
 This is called ‘direct access’.
-You can find out more about direct access at the Direct Access Portal on the Bar Council website.
+You can find out more about direct access by going to the Direct Access Portal.

 Other people you will see at court

 Not everyone you see at court will be a lawyer.
 The court ushers will sign everybody in and make sure everyone is ready for a hearing.
 They will call the case name and may take you into the court room itself.
 Depending on the court there may be a court clerk in the court room with you.
 Ushers and court clerks sometimes wear black knee length gowns.

 Depending on the type of case you are involved in, when you go into the court room there will be either a judge or three magistrates to hear the case.
 Magistrates can hear and decide cases just like judges but they are not legally trained.
 Instead, they are volunteers from the local community.
 As they are not legally trained, they have a legal adviser in court with them to assist them with the law.